rockdan90/Php-hide-variables-get/README.md

-Hide value of variables passed by get method
+Hide value of variables passed by get method by PHP